KARIN MARIA HODGES, PSY.D. PLLC

 SHAPING BEHAVIOR AND FOSTERING GROWTH

 You will find three resources below regarding behaviorism.
 The first explains the role of behaviorism in Psychology.
 The second teaches basic skills of positive and negative reinforcement.
 The third shares current research regarding reinforcement of effort (or process) versus traits (or outcomes).
-Click on each of the below photos to learn about behaviorism, behavioral techniques, and the importance of reinforcing effort/process.
+Click on each of the below photos to learn about behaviorism and behavioral techniques.

 Picture